pemorse/Tagger/README.md

 Some plugins ~may~ have become unavailable online (eg. _1024_StructureTools.plugin)_.

 If so, please use the supplied versions from the attached zip file in this repository.
-This bundles all the necessary plugins that are not currently available (precompiled) online.
+This bundles all the necessary plugins that may not be currently available (precompiled) online.
 Kineme ChartTools, Data Tools, GLTools, FileTools may be 30 day demo versions that will require a end-user license to be purchased after the end of the trial period.
 Licenses may be purchased from Kineme (http://kineme.net/downloads) or the plugins can be compiled from souce if available on github (see above URLs).

 Quartz Composer can install plugins/patches in two key locations: